Emergency Preparedness – Districts

 Planning Ahead – To avoid emergencies before they happen Clackamas River Water Providers are replacing old water lines, seismically upgrading facilities, planning for future or alternative water supplies, monitoring watersheds, and ensuring regulatory compliance.

 What You Can Do – As prepared as we are, some emergencies are potentially bigger than us – especially natural disasters.
 That’s why everyone needs to help.
 If an earthquake, winter storm, or other disaster strikes our community, you may not have access to food and water for days or even weeks.
-Take time now to prepare for you and your family.
+Take time now to prepare for yourself and your family.
 The most important thing you can do to prepare for an emergency is to plan ahead and have essential emergency supplies on hand.
 Here’s what you can do to plan for the “Big One” yourself – and help us, help you.
 Learn more here.

 Having an ample supply of WATER is a top priority in an emergency.
 You can live for weeks without food, but without water, you can die in as little as 3 days.
 Help your water provider, emergency responders and other relief organizations help you by having an adequate emergency supply of water, food and other essentials.